So how does the judging work?

 But all that is pretty much what you’d expect to happen at a serious wine competition, right?
 But it’s the people on our panel that we think makes the difference and underpins the quality and value in our results.

-Being awarded an IEWA medal is an impressive achievement after critical evaluation by this collection of expert palates.
-Through this mix of expertise we aim to establish connection, trust and engagement with consumers, making the IEWA an invaluable consumer signpost and a stand-out part of the English wine producer’s marketing toolkit.
+Being awarded an IEWA medal is an impressive achievement after critical evaluation by this collection of palates.
+Through this mix of expertise and perspectives we aim to establish connection, trust and engagement with consumers, making the IEWA an invaluable consumer signpost and a stand-out part of the English wine producer’s marketing toolkit.

 On a final but important note, the decision of the judges is final and no changes are made after the judging is complete.
 Further it’s worth mentioning that a sample of the scoring is externally audited as a check towards ensuring quality, consistency and objectivity.

 For more information, or to be considered as a judge in the future, contact us here.